caio-messias/lunatik/README.md

 ## Installation:

 Lunatik is presented as an in-tree kernel module, meaning we'll have to compile our own custom kernel to use it.
 This source tree contains the Lunatik source, the poc-driver and the RCU Binding.
-The poc-driver is the driver user to load lua scripts from user space to kernel space and is contained in lunatik/poc-driver.
-The RCU binding is contained in the lunatik/rcu directory.
+The poc-driver is the driver user to load Lua scripts from user space to kernel space and resides in lunatik/poc-driver.
+The RCU binding resides in the lunatik/rcu directory.

 During the compilation of Lunatik, both the driver and the binding are also compiled and installed.